 - If an incompetent patient has clearly indicated in the past while competent that they would refuse treatment in certain circumstances (an 'advance refusal') and those circumstances arise, you must abide by that refusal.

-People who understand the implications of their choices can state in advance how they wish to be treated in the future, for a time when they may no longer have the capacity to make such decisions for themself.
+People who understand the implications of their choices can state in advance how they wish to be treated in the future, for a time when they may no longer have the capacity to make such decisions for themselves.
 An advance care plan can be a written document, a witnessed oral statement, a signed printed card, a smart card or a note of a particular discussion recorded in the patient's file.